-- The minimum setback from an existing public street shall be that which is previously established in the zoning ordinance or subdivision regulations. - 2.
-The minimum setback from the project boundary shall be that which is previously established in the zoning ordinance or subdivision regulations. - C. Interior Building Setback/Spacing Regulations - 1.
-Interior setbacks are left to the discretion of the developer, but must meet all existing building and fire code requirements.
+- The minimum setback from an existing public street shall be that which is previously established in the zoning ordinance or subdivision regulations. - The minimum setback from the project boundary shall be that which is previously established in the zoning ordinance or subdivision regulations.